 - 1 part vodka

-The vodka also helps to keep your tulips upright over the next few days because the alcohol acts as a growth retardant for the leaves and stem, but not for the flowers themselves.
-Tulips tend to be able to grow an extra few inches after being cut so even if they start out upright, they’ll often keep growing taller and will eventually flop over anyway.
-The vodka stunts their growth so your arrangement will always look just as you originally intended it to!
+Tulip stems tend to be able to grow an extra few inches after being cut so even if they start out upright, they’ll often keep growing taller and will eventually flop over anyway.
+The vodka stunts their growth, so your arrangement will always look the way you originally intended it to!
 Thanks to the Cornell University website for all the science-y facts!
 I always knew this worked, but I didn’t know why it worked, so now I do! 🙂

 If you don’t have vodka in the house, you can also use isopropyl rubbing alcohol!
 Just mix in one part rubbing alcohol to 10 parts water instead.